 Amrapali.
-India's Enforcement Directorate ("ED") is investigating JPMorgan India Private Limited in connection with investments made in 2010 and 2012 by two offshore funds formerly managed by JPMorgan Chase entities into residential housing projects developed by the Amrapali Group ("Amrapali").
-In 2017, numerous creditors filed civil claims against Amrapali including petitions brought by home buyers relating to delays in delivering or failure to deliver residential units.
-The home buyers' petitions have been overseen by the Supreme Court of India since 2017 pursuant to its jurisdiction over public interest litigation.
-In July 2019, the Supreme Court of India issued an order making preliminary findings that Amrapali and other parties, including unspecified JPMorgan Chase entities and the offshore funds that had invested in the projects, violated certain currency control and money laundering provisions, and ordering the ED to conduct a further inquiry under India's Prevention of Money Laundering Act ("PMLA") and Foreign Exchange Management Act ("FEMA").
-In May 2020, the Enforcement Directorate issued a provisional attachment order as part of the criminal PMLA proceedings freezing approximately \$25 million held by JPMorgan India Private Limited.
-In June 2020, the funds were transferred to an account held by the Supreme Court of India.
-A separate civil proceeding relating to alleged FEMA violations is ongoing.
-The Firm is responding to and cooperating with the investigation.
+India's Enforcement Directorate ("ED") is investigating J.P.Morgan India Private Limited in connection with investments made in 2010 and 2012 by two offshore funds formerly managed by JPMorgan Chase entities into residential housing projects developed by the Amrapali Group ("Amrapali").
+In 2017, numerous creditors filed civil claims against Amrapali, including petitions brought by home buyers relating to delays in delivering or failure to deliver residential units.
+The home buyers' petitions have been overseen by the Supreme Court of India and are ongoing.
+In August 2021, the ED issued an order fining J.P.
+Morgan India Private Limited approximately \$31.5 million.
+The Firm is appealing the order and the fine.
+Relatedly, in July 2019, the Supreme Court of India issued an order making preliminary findings that Amrapali and other parties, including unspecified JPMorgan Chase entities and the offshore funds that had invested in the projects, violated certain currency control and money laundering provisions, and ordering the ED to conduct a further inquiry under India's Prevention of Money Laundering Act ("PMLA") and Foreign Exchange Management Act ("FEMA").
+In May 2020, the ED attached approximately \$25 million from J.P.
+Morgan India Private Limited in connection with the criminal PMLA investigation.
+The Firm is responding to and cooperating with the PMLA investigation.

 Federal Republic of Nigeria Litigation.
 JPMorgan Chase Bank, N.A. operated an escrow and depository account for the Federal Government of Nigeria ("FGN") and two major international oil companies.
 The account held approximately \$1.1 billion in connection with a dispute among the clients over rights to an oil field.
 Following the settlement of the dispute, JPMorgan Chase Bank, N.A. paid out the monies in the account in 2011 and 2013 in accordance with directions received from its clients.
 In November 2017, the Federal Republic of Nigeria ("FRN") commenced a claim in the English High Court for approximately \$875 million in payments made out of the accounts.
 The FRN, claiming to be the same entity as the FGN, alleges that the payments were instructed as part of a complex fraud not involving JPMorgan Chase Bank, N.A., but that JPMorgan Chase Bank, N.A. was or should have been on notice that the payments may be fraudulent.
 JPMorgan Chase Bank, N.A. applied for summary judgment and was unsuccessful.
-The claim is ongoing and a trial has been scheduled to commence in February 2022.
+The claim is ongoing and a trial commenced in February 2022.

 Foreign Exchange Investigations and Litigation.
 The Firm previously reported settlements with certain government authorities relating to its foreign exchange ("FX") sales and trading activities and controls related to those activities.
 Among those resolutions, in May 2015, the Firm pleaded guilty to a single violation of federal antitrust law.
-In January 2017, the Firm was sentenced, with judgment entered thereafter and a term of probation ending in January 2020.
-The term of probation has concluded, with the Firm remaining in good standing throughout the probation period.
 The Department of Labor granted the Firm a five-year exemption of disqualification that allows the Firm and its affiliates to continue to rely on the Qualified Professional Asset Manager exemption under the Employee Retirement Income Security Act ("ERISA") until January 2023.
-The Firm will need to reapply in due course for a further exemption to cover the remainder of the tenyear disqualification period.
-A South Africa Competition Commission matter is the remaining FX-related governmental inquiry, and is currently pending before the South Africa Competition Tribunal.
+The Firm will need the Department of Labor to approve a further exemption to cover the remainder of the ten-year disqualification period following the antitrust plea.
+The only remaining FX-related governmental inquiry is a South Africa Competition Commission matter which is currently pending before the South Africa Competition Tribunal.